luisaveiro/docker-vuejs-template/README.md

 /var/www/website
 ```

-Once you have accessed your Docker container terminal, you want to run the `vue create .` command.
-This will create a new Vue.js application in the current directory, which is the volume mounted to your `code` folder
+Once you have accessed your Docker container terminal, you will need to run the `vue create .` command.
+This will create a new Vue.js application in the current directory, which is the volume mounted to your `code` folder.

 ```bash
 $ vue create .